bowmanjd/pstalk/slides/slides.md

 <!--

 A shell is an interpreter to interact with or run scripts with.
 Some nice old ones are on the left.
 If you run Mac, you likely use zsh.
-If you run Linux, you may run bash or possibly zsh, or something.
+If you run Linux, you may run bash or possibly zsh.
 If you live on the front of the bell curve, you might use one from the right column.

 -->
 ---